Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Experiments

-Sentence-level tasks, proposed by \cite{dalvi2018propara}, require AI models to answer 3 sets of sentence-level questions: (Cat-1) Is entity $e$ Created (Moved, Destroyed) in the process?
-(Cat-2) When is entity $e$ Created (Moved, Destroyed)?
-(Cat-3) Where is entity $e$ Created, (Moved from/to, Destroyed)?
+\begin{enumerate}[1.] \item (Cat-1) Is entity $e$ Created (Moved, Destroyed) in the process? \item (Cat-2) When (which timestep) is entity $e$ Created (Moved, Destroyed)? \item (Cat-3) Where is entity $e$ Created, (Moved from/to, Destroyed)? \end{enumerate} We calculate accuracy for each of the three categories.
 Evaluation metrics are macro-average and micro-average accuracy of three sets of questions.

 \paragraph{Location change prediction on Recipes}